PatternsTechGit/PT_NGRX/README.md

 ```

 # Create Global Store
-The global store will contains the loggedIn user relation information and will be accessible throughout the application.
-The `Login component` will be dispatching the `loginSuccess` action whereas the `Toolbar component` will be subscribing the `loggedInUser` object of Global store.
+The global store will contains the loggedIn user related information and will be accessible throughout the application.
+The `Login component` will be dispatching the `loginSuccess` action whereas the `Toolbar component` will be subscribing the `loggedInUser` selectors of Global store.

  Here are the steps to start with: